 - Slowly sip your beverage.
 Instead of gulping, sipping alcohol can help you keep track of how it affects your body.

-- To minimize how much and how quickly you consume alcohol, drink a glass of water or soft drink between alcoholic drinks.
+- To minimize how much and how quickly you consume alcohol, drink a glass of water or a soft drink between alcoholic drinks.

 Save Yourself After The Alcohol-Induced Blackout